 – Prepare a detailed test execution report summarizing the results of test cases.

 Test Cycle closure, as the name indicates, is the concluding stage of the software testing cycles.
 When the test execution stage is completed, as defined earlier, a closure report is prepared.

-Testing is a process that can go on for multiple cycles, but to make sure that it is concluded an exit criteria is decided between the clients and the software engineers.
-Usually, this criteria can be something like when the 90% of the testing is bug free, or when there are less than 10% bugs reported, etc.
+Testing is a process that can go on for multiple cycles, but to make sure that it is concluded an exit criterion is decided between the clients and the software engineers.
+Usually, these criteria can be something like when 90% of the testing is bug-free, or when there are less than 10% bugs reported, etc.